fugo-app/fugo/README.md

 # Fugo

-A flexible log parsing and processing agent for various log formats.
+A flexible logs parsing and processing agent.

 ## Configuration